 - Closing ratios are down

-- Majority of sales coming from the minority of team members
+- Majority of sales come from the minority of team members

 - Management is selling more than the majority of team members